-The association "appliedProfile" between a package and a profile crosses metalevels: It links one element from a model (a kind of package) to an element of its metamodel and represents the set of profiles that define the extensions applicable to the package.
-Although this kind of situation is rare in the UML metamodel, this only shows that model and metamodel can coexist on the same space, and can have links between them.
+The association "appliedProfile" between a package and a profile conceptually crosses metalevels: It links one element from a model (a kind of package) to an element of its metamodel and represents the set of profiles that define the extensions applicable to the package.
+In order to represent this conceptual crossing of metalevels, the UML metamodel is available as an instance of UML.